Omniscience-Labs/Omni/COLD_CHAIN_DEPLOYMENT_GUIDE.md

 ```

 ### Issue: "Browser profile not configured"
-**Solution:** Run the "Setup Inbound Order Credentials" tool to create the browser profile
+**Solution:** Run the "Cold Chain Inbound Orders" tool with action `setup` to create the browser profile

 ### Issue: "ERP session expired"
 **Solution:** Re-run the setup tool to refresh the browser profile